pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Eccentricity is not, as dull people would have us believe, a form of madness.
 It is often a kind of innocent pride, and the man of genius and the aristocrat are frequently regarded as eccentrics because genius and aristocrat are entirely unafraid of and uninfluenced by the opinions and vagaries of the crowd."
 --Edith Sitwell

+"How much richer would the whole world be if the reinforcers in daily life were more effectively contingent on productive work?"
+--B. F. Skinner

 "All wars are civil wars because all men are brothers."
 --Slogan, Vietnam-era antiwar